 The PRIMARY Focus of this platform is to help inner city youth connect with adults and a wide range of experience, enrichment and career-focused learning opportunities in organized, non-school tutor/mentor programs operating in every high poverty neighborhood of the city.

 However, the strategy shared here can be applied to any social, economic, health and/or environmental problem that challenges people in different places of the United States and the world.

 A social problem solving platform would include:

 b) ways to draw millions to the platform;

 c) ways to engage the people with the data in order to create shared understanding and,

 d) ways to point the efforts of the group to places within geographic boundaries where the ideas and action can support constant improvement, or betterment, resolution of the problem.

-While the T/MC is not able to accept tax-deductible donations we still are in need of financial support, investments and sponsorship.
-Read more.
+While the Tutor/Mentor Institute, LLC (which now fully operates the T/MC) is not able to accept tax-deductible donations we still are in need of financial support, investments and sponsorship.